mjsamberg/courses/courses/dlprograms/cybersecurity/4_user.md

 Combining these recommendations, you would have a secure passphrase for your password manager, and nonsense random passwords generated for all sites at the point of use.
 As the Computerphile video shares, the best option is to use Google/Facebook/Apple or other single-sign-in when you can.

 ## Two-Factor Authentication
 Authentication factors are the different ways that you can identify that a person is who they claim to be.
-In general, there are three different factors of authentication that are used:
+In general, there are four different factors of authentication that are used:

 * **Something you know: ** such as a password, PIN number, or challenge question.
 * **Something you have: ** such as a cell phone, hardware token, card, etc.
 * **Something you are: ** such as a fingerprint or facial scan.
+* **Somewhere you are: ** This is a location-based factor.
+It's less secure, but is still used in fraud detection tools as a method to detect account breaches.

 Multifactor authentication is when two or more factors are used (and two-factor authentication in particular are when two factors are used).
 An ATM card is one example of two-factor authentication: you have something you have (your ATM card) and something you know (your PIN).